 - Contain a significant problem-solving component in which you study alternative approaches for solving a problem, solve new problems, or modify existing code to solve altered problems.

 - Provide you with experience working with programs involving multiple interactive classes and may involve decomposing a program into classes and using inheritance, interfaces, and other object-oriented concepts as identified in the AP Computer Science A topic outline.

-Follow the links to download the student guides for four exemplar labs:
+Here are the student guides for four exemplar labs:

-AP Computer Science A Consumer Review Lab Student Guide (COMING SOON)
+AP Computer Science A Consumer Review Lab Student Guide (Coming Soon)